 For the more formally inclined, dusky pinks are also creeping into loafers.
 This can be the perfect way to shake up more casual suiting for events such as the polo or the races.
 Look to stockist like Aquila for subtle options that won’t break the bank.

 Wearing Pink Suits

 A few years ago, you’d be forgiven for thinking that we’d lost all sartorial chops by including this section.
-However, over the past few Spring/Summer seasons, dusky pink tailoring has been featuring in an increasing number of collections.
+However, over the past few spring/summer seasons, dusky pink tailoring has been featuring in an increasing number of collections.
 From Pitti Uomo to the Australian high street, the pink suit is no longer a men’s style pariah.

 But how to wear it?
 As with many statement pieces, the trick lies in keeping things simple.
 Pink suits tend to sit at the more casual end of the suiting spectrum, so keep the styling laid back.
 Pair it with a crisp white shirt that has a starchy collar and opt for fashion-forward tailoring, having the trousers cropped right on the ankle.
-In terms of footwear, stick with light brown suede loafer or white sneakers.
+In terms of footwear, stick with a light brown suede loafer or white sneakers.
 This softens the overall look and keeps things casual.